LovelyBuggies/MutimediaTechnology_Experiments/ex1/README.md

 ### Experiment Procedure

-In order to achieve the "camera iris" effect, there are two possible methods:
+In order to achieve the "camera iris" effect, there are three possible methods:

 - Circle crop an image and paste it to the second one.
 - Try to draw a logo layer on the canvas.